-You’ve heard about the long-term, large-scale changes predicted by scientists.
+You’ve heard about the long-term, large-scale effects of climate change on the environment predicted by scientists.
 But climate change is already pervading our daily lives.
 Here’s a list of ways it’s too close for comfort.

 7 ways climate change is affecting daily life